-During Labor Day weekend, one night at around 8pm, he dropped his head abruptly about 3 times in a row, crying in between each time.
+During Labor Day weekend, one night at around 8pm, he dropped his head abruptly about 4 times, crying.
 My husband wondered out loud, “Is that a seizure?”
 But Kaleb would just burp and stop.
-Whew, we were relieved as it seemed like he just had some painful gas (hence the burping).
-Nothing too concerning, right?
+Whew, we were relieved, as it seemed like he just had some painful gas (hence the burping).

-The next night, it happened again.
-And the next.
+But the next night, it happened again.
+And the next, around the same time each day.
 Something didn’t feel right.
 I consulted Dr. Google.
-After some research, I found Infantile Spasms (IS)–catastrophic childhood epilepsy, 90% severe cognitive disability, 31% fatality in one study of 214 IS kids.
+After some research, I found Infantile Spasms (IS)–it is a catastrophic childhood epilepsy: 90% severe cognitive/developmental disability, 31% fatality rate.
 But that’s a rare, worst-case scenario–it can’t happen to us, right?

-We woke up early next morning, called a pediatric neurologist and surprisingly managed to get an appointment later that morning the same day (due to a cancellation) despite a 6-week standard backlog for seeing new patients.
-His checkup yielded little.
-The neurologist was just sending us on our way, telling us that Kaleb looked great and that he would arrange an EEG for Kaleb the following week as a precaution, when Kaleb went into his first ever full seizure.
+We woke up early next morning, called a pediatric neurologist and surprisingly managed to get an appointment later that morning the same day (due to a cancellation) despite a usual 6-week+ backlog for seeing new patients.
+The check-up yielded very little, but he would arrange an EEG for Kaleb the following week as a precaution.
+The neurologist was just sending us on our way, telling us that Kaleb looked great and that we should not worry too much, when Kaleb went into his first ever full seizure.
 This was Kaleb’s way of getting the doctor’s full attention and a corresponding heightened sense of urgency.

 We were hospitalized in 20 minutes.
-What started as a 30-minute neurologist appointment to relieve our worst fears turned into a week-long hospital stay.
+What started as a 30-minute neurologist appointment to relieve our greatest fears turned into a week-long hospital stay that confirmed it instead.
 He had an EEG that afternoon.
 The results came back with modified hypsarrhythmia.
 Kaleb was diagnosed with Infantile Spasms and our world changed forever.

+Once the first full seizure cluster occurred, he would have more and more, like clockwork, clusters of them at a time, 30-40 per cluster lasting up to 12min per cluster, for a total of almost 200 seizures a day.
 He was sedated for a brain MRI the next day.
-The results came back with PVL.
-Later, we found that he also has a thin corpus callosum and evidence of old bleeding, suggesting a possible hemorrhagic stroke in utero.
+The results came back with bilateral PVL, with the right brain sustaining more damage than the left.
+We later also found that he also has a thin corpus callosum and evidence of old bleeding, narrowing the cause to a possible hemorrhagic stroke in utero.

-Within a few days, while in the hospital, we noticed his left arm starting to fist up, turning in, and clamping towards his body.
+Within a few days, while still in the hospital, we saw the continual regression of developmental skills that came with IS.
+He became like an infant, and lost the ability to hold up his own head.
+We noticed his left arm starting to fist up, turning in, and clamping towards his body.
 Then we noticed his left toes curling too, his hamstrings stiff.
-Within a week, he was diagnosed with hemiplegic cerebral palsy.
-He holds his breath a lot, but not long enough to threaten his oxygen intake.
-He was later also diagnosed with pectus excavatum.
+Within a week, he was diagnosed with cerebral palsy.
+He was also diagnosed with pectus excavatum.
 He receives physical therapy, occupational therapy, and aquatic therapy weekly and attends Early Start (special education) school weekly.
 He also receives early intervention services every other week and speech therapy twice a month (soon to be weekly).
 His therapy devices include SMOs, abdominal binder, thumb brace, and TheraTogs.

 And this is Kaleb’s Story, last updated September 2013.